UnrealSharp/unrealsharp.github.io/delegates.md

 ---
 # Delegates

-**This is only for delegates exposed to Unreal Engine through UFunction/UProperty**
+**This is only for C# delegates you want to expose to Unreal Engine through UFunction/UProperty.**

 ## Delegate Declaration